CKGrafico/Frontend-Boilerplates/README.md

 - Running tasks on watch mode:
 > yarn run watch

+## Environments
+On this project we have two environments:
+- **Development:** To use with dev and watch tasks
+- **Production:** To minify the code and use on production

 ## Project structure
 On this branch _(Basic)_ the structure is:`